kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/parallelizing-search-etl.md

   How Lucille structures search ingestion as three concurrent components communicating through queues, and how it tracks document lifecycle across an asynchronous system.
 ---

+Lucille addresses all of the pain points described in [The Problem of Search ETL]({{< relref "docs/architecture/overview/problem" >}}) — error handling, observability, pipeline composition, fan-out, configuration management, and scalability.
+This page focuses on the last and most fundamental of those problems: the sequential loop can't go faster.

+Lucille's answer is a parallel architecture whose components derive directly from the structure of the problem.
+Each of the three functions of search ETL — acquiring data, enriching it, and indexing it — becomes its own independent concurrent component, operating at its own pace, limited only by its own resources rather than by the speed of the others.

 To design any concurrent system, two questions must be answered:

 1. What are the core components?